 This year marks the five year anniversary of Konnor’s passing.
 As November creeps in I again begin to feel moody, emotional, tired.
 Death anniversaries force grievers to re-live the events of the worst day of their lives.
 The loss already haunts us, the anniversary opens the wound.
 No matter how long ago it was the anniversary is torture to our hearts and souls.

-My family and I carry a love for Konnor that is beyond measure.
+My family and I carry a love for Konnor that is timeless.
 He is deeply missed.
 His silliness, his laughter.
-The way he would cling to those he loved, so full of affection he needed to be in your lap.
+The way he would cling to those he loved, so full of affection he needed to be in your lap and even that was not close enough.
 He was kind, sweet.
 He was a lover of Super-Heros.
 He was clumsy.
 He was pure joy.
 With his passing it felt as if I would never feel joy like that again.
 Searching for ways to cope this anniversary I reflected on my writing, how Konnor’s Lullaby helped me grieve and to heal.
 Writing allowed me to talk about what I was feeling when I thought no one was listening.
-I was suffering, in mourning.
-The grief I expressed was raw, honest.
-When crying, praying and distraction were not enough, my writing enabled me to express what was raging within me.
-And for those that read my blog, thank you for taking the time to read it.
+I was suffering, mourning.
+The grief I expressed was raw yet honest.
+When crying, praying and distraction were not enough, my writing enabled me to express the sorrow that raged within me.
+And for those that read my blog and shared my grief, thank you.

 I was grieving out loud.
 I became better at releasing the emotion and describing how I felt.
 I wrote about love and loss from my own perspective, how losing Konnor was the hardest thing I have ever had to live with.
-My blog documents my struggle to come to grips with my new reality, of moving forward with loss, the truth of how painfully slow healing is.
+My blog documents my struggle to come to grips with my new reality.
+How difficult it is to move forward after the loss and how painfully slow healing is.
 It is a story of my journey to survive grief.

 The blog was as much for Konnor as it was for me.
 Someone, somewhere will grieve for their loved one and search for comfort on the internet.
 They, like me, will need to find someone who understands how they feel and offer ways to cope.
 They will find a blog named “Konnor’s Lullaby” and they will read about a boy who meant the world to his grandmother, so much so that she wrote a blog about the struggle to live without him.
 He will continue to do what he did best here on earth, he will offer comfort and hope.